studioromeo/studioromeo.github.com/_posts/stuff.md

 Theres a lot of bits and bobs in a software project, code repositories, issue boards, various environments, passwords, user accounts, CI tooling, slack rooms, you get the idea.
 A common thing that happens when someone joins a new team is they quickly discover they've not been given everything they need and so everyone on the team ends up doing the access dance.

-This is just annoying but it's wasteful.
-We're not only losing time with the newbie but also everyone else whos involved in giving them access which could at best be one team member, but at worse multiple.
+This isn't just annoying, it's also wasteful.
+We're not only losing time with the newbie but also everyone else whos involved in giving them access which could at best be one team member, but at worst several departments.

 Creating a newbie checklist is a really nice way to avoid all this.
-Feel free to use my template as a starter.
 It works like so.
 The team sits down and works out all the things that need access in the project.
 For each item they make someone the owner of giving that thing and thats it.
 You can also group items by role if you fancy keeping access a bit more fine grained.
 And thats your checklist complete!
+Feel free to use [my template]() as a starter!

 2-3 weeks before your new starter joins you can whip out a copy of this checklist and rattle through the items, catching up with people whos items haven't been checked.
 The idea is to make sure that all the boxes are checked before the newbie starts so they can hit the ground running from day one.